 With affordable rents in the early aughts, Upper King quickly became a hot spot for local entrepreneurs to try out newfangled restaurant ideas and for rising chefs to have their own space finally.
 The real estate market rose quickly, and the restaurants spread into the nearby neighborhoods of Cannonborough/Elliotborough, Radcliffeborough, Mazyck-Wraggborough, and Eastside.

-Visit the heavenly scented bakery Brown's Court for a croissant and cappuccino.
+In the morning, visit quaint cafe Babas on Cannon for pastries or a breakfast taco.
 Lunch is a tough decision: for Asian soul food, hit up Xiao Bao Biscuit; for hip diner food visit the Rarebit; for fried fish goodness stop by Dave's Carry-Out.
 Be sure to book a seat at Vietnamese spot Pink Bellies if you have a group.
 Or try for the hot newcomer Vern’s (tables are released two weeks in advance).
 If you didn't make reservations on Upper King for dinner, veer from the foot traffic into Stella’s for a Greek fare.
 Or try Chez Nous to see if there’s a seat available.
+Fun seafood spot Chubby Fish doesn’t take reservations, so there might be a chance if you go early enough (like, 4:30 p.m.).
 Looking for a late-night spot?
-Haul a cab over to Bar Mash for bourbon and one of the best jukeboxes around.
+Stumble over to Sugey’s for the only heavy metal bar in Charleston.

 Above The Crosstown